 Primary plague pneumonia is a fulminant pneumonitis with bloody, frothy sputum and sepsis.
 It is usually fatal unless treatment is started within a few hours after onset.

 The plague bacillus may be found in smears from aspirates of buboes examined with Gram stain.
 Cultures from bubo aspirate or pus and blood are positive but may grow slowly.
 In convalescing patients, an antibody titer rise may be demonstrated by agglutination tests.

 The lymphadenitis of plague is most commonly mistaken for the lymphadenitis accompanying staphylococcal or streptococcal infections of an extremity, sexually transmitted diseases such as lymphogranuloma venereum or syphilis, and tularemia.
 The systemic manifestations resemble those of enteric or rickettsial fevers, malaria, or influenza.
 The pneumonia resembles other bacterial pneumonias, and the meningitis is similar to those caused by other bacteria.

 Avoiding exposure to rodents and fleas in endemic areas is the best prevention strategy.
-Drug prophylaxis may provide temporary protection for persons exposed to the risk of plague infection, particularly by the respiratory ...
+Drug prophylaxis may provide temporary protection for persons exposed to the risk of ...